couchbaselabs/docs-ng/content/couchbase-manual-1.8/administration-basics.markdown

 change the path but it is not an "online" operation:

- 1. [Change the path on a running node either via theREST API](couchbase-manual-ready.html#couchbase-admin-restapi) or using the Couchbase CLI (commands above).
+ 1. [Change the path on a running node either via theREST API](#couchbase-admin-restapi) or using the Couchbase CLI (commands above).
 This change won't take effect until the node is restarted.

  1. Shut the service down

  1. Copy all the data files from their original location into the new location

- 1. [Start the service again
-    andmonitor](couchbase-manual-ready.html#couchbase-monitoring) the "warmup" of
+ 1. [Start the service again andmonitor](#couchbase-monitoring) the "warmup" of the data.
-    the data.

 <a id="couchbase-admin-basics-running"></a>